dnxware/dnxware-org/docs/querying/api.md

 # HTTP API

-The current stable HTTP API is reachable under `/api/v1` on a Prometheus server.
+The current stable HTTP API is reachable under `/api/v1` on a dnxware server.
 Any non-breaking additions will be added under that endpoint.

 ## Format overview